Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Acknowledgements

 \section{Acknowledgements}

-Funded by the European Union (ERC-2022-SYG-OCEAN-101071601).
+Axel Benyamine, Michael I. Jordan and Alain Durmus are funded by the European Union (ERC-2022-SYG-OCEAN-101071601).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
+Julien Grand-Cl{\'e}ment and Alain Durmus were supported by Hi!
+Paris and Agence Nationale de la Recherche (Grant 11-LABX-0047).
+Alain Durmus a re\c{c}u un financement de la Fondation de l'École polytechnique dans le cadre de sa campagne Servir la science.
+Alain Durmus is supported by the France 2030 program with the reference ANR-25-PEIA-0001 (THEOREM project).